-As an international company, we are committed to conducting our dealings, whether with customers, suppliers, employees or the communities in which they are based, with the utmost integrity.
+As an international company, we are committed to conducting our dealings with the utmost integrity, with customers, suppliers, employees and the communities in which we and they are based.

 Although we believe that our exposure to the risks of modern slavery is low, we are not complacent.
-We understand that, if we are to be successful in delivering our strategy for growth, then we must make sure that we interact with our employees, customers, suppliers and others effectively and properly.
+We understand that, if we are to be successful in delivering our strategy for growth, then we must make sure that we interact with our employees, customers, suppliers and others effectively and respectfully.